Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 Vamizi Island is an eight-mile long finger of jungle covered island, fringed by idyllic sandy beaches and pristine coral reefs.
 It also happens to be about the most idyllic barefoot luxury destination on the planet.

 It might seem odd to start with the 'negatives' but when the positives of a place are so overwhelming, it starts to make sense.
-So, there is no pool (why would there be, with the stunning warm waters and soft sand of the Indian Ocean on every doorstep?), no official spa (but the lodge can rustle up massages, treatments and yoga sessions), and not a huge range of activities (Vamizi is all about diving, fishing or not having an excuse to do anything but chill right out).
+So, there is no official spa (but the lodge can rustle up massages, treatments and yoga sessions), not a huge range of activities (Vamizi is all about diving, fishing or not having an excuse to do anything but chill right out), and it's quite the journey to get there (but who doesn't like a scenic charter flight over the Quirimbas archipelago?)

 If you can muster the energy to do anything except relax, marine activities include sea kayaking, dhow sailing, deep-sea fishing (on a tag and release basis), snorkelling and world-class diving.
 Over 350 species of reef fish are found in these waters, as well as humpback whales, whale sharks, and the endangered dugong.
 Two species of endangered giant turtles also nest on the island's beaches.